Whilst many of us enjoy the hot weather, when it is too hot, it can cause risks to people’s health and make them become unwell.

 You must keep your baby cool and protected from the sun.
 For babies less than six months old, please keep them out of direct sunlight.
 For older babies, they should also be kept out of the sun as much as possible, but especially between 11am and 3pm when the sun is at its hottest.
 If you must go out in the sun with your baby, make sure you attach a sunshade to your baby’s pram or ensure they are in the shade.
 Also make sure your baby has sunscreen on and has a hat to protect their head and neck from sun exposure.
 Check out NHS website for more information: Keeping your baby safe in the sun.

-Elderly people are more at risk to dehydration due to age, long term health conditions, those living in care homes or alone or those unable to care for themselves.
+Elderly people are more at risk of dehydration due to age, long term health conditions, those living in care homes or alone or those unable to care for themselves.
 They must drink plenty of fluids to keep hydrated, stay in the shade and wear loose clothing to keep themselves cool.

 If they reside in a care home setting, the home will put provisions in place to ensure residents stay cool.
 If you have an elderly relative, friend or neighbour, please do check in on them over the hotter periods to make sure they are okay and staying cool.